JohnnySC/Android/README.md

 WEBPAGE - is the most simple webPage viewer, the only thing you need is to input url address.

 SLIDEMENU - is an application, that uses slide menu, the menu that appears if user slides at the left side, then it is possible to opt one of many choices.
+For more info check my blog http://johnnyblog.ru/archives/127